 Do you need a quick and simple answer to some popular football questions?
-This page lists the most common and frequently asked questions about football rules.
+This page lists the most common and frequently asked questions about soccer rules.

 Each query phrase gets regarded as a pertinent question whose answer cannot be a simple 'yes' or 'no'.
 As a rule, learning the answers to these FAQs is the most basic fundamental in problem-solving and information-gathering.

-The term 'football' is used to describe various forms of a team game which mostly involves kicking (in some cases handling) a ball.
-The English Premier League game using a round-shaped ball is commonly called football in the United Kingdom (soccer in America).
+The term 'football' describes various forms of a team game which mostly involves kicking a ball.
+Players use a round-shaped football ball in the English Premier League game.
+That's one reason why we call it football in the United Kingdom (and soccer in America).

-Typically, a football foul would be termed as an unfair act by a player which interferes with active play.
-The foul would be deemed illegal by the referee who is officiating the game's laws.
+As a rule, a football foul would be an unfair act committed by a player which interferes with active play.
+A match referee would decide on the foul while officiating the game's laws.

-Football fouls are punished by awarding either a direct or indirect free-kick (depending on the offence).
-In some cases, a foul in football results in a penalty kick to the opposing team.
+There are different outcomes that punish soccer fouls.
+The referee can award either a direct or an indirect free-kick (depending on the offence).
+In some cases, a foul in football results in a penalty spot kick awarded to the opposing team.

 Deliberate Handball Rule in Football